 The Echo Dot ($50) is a tiny, inexpensive version of the original Echo—it can do everything the original Echo could, without taking up as much space (although it’s missing the nice, big speaker).
 However, to make up for the lack of speaker, it contains a line out port that lets you hook it up to your stereo or other big, high-quality speakers.
 (The original Echo did not have this, but all the new Echos do.)

 The original Echo Dot contained a volume wheel along the top, just like the regular Echo.
 However, that was shortly discontinued, and replaced with a cheaper version that contained volume buttons instead.

 The Amazon Tap: A Battery-Powered Bluetooth Speaker with Alexa

 While not officially part of the “Echo” line, the Amazon Tap ($130) is basically a battery-powered Amazon Echo.
 It’s designed to be more of a travel Bluetooth speaker with Alexa built in, but now that it has always-on listening, there are almost no other differences between it and the original Echo beyond its slightly smaller size.
-In fact, it was probably a better deal than a regular Echo anyway—at least until the launch of the second generation Echo (more on that in a moment).
+It was a great deal, but the second generation Echo is even cheaper, so it’s a better buy if you don’t need the battery power (more on that in a moment).

 The Echo Show: Echo with Video

 The Echo Show ($230), released earlier this year, can do everything the original Echo can—but it contains a touch screen that can show the information as well as say it.
 You can also watch videos on it, see a feed from your security cameras, video chat with other Echo owners, and do a few other things that require a screen.